Emergent Slow Thinking in LLMs as Inverse Tree Freezing: Conclusion and Outlook

-The authors thank Haijun Zhou, Lei Wang, Hong Zhao and Ganqu Cui for inspiring discussions.
-K. C. and X. C. are supported by the National Key Research and Development Program of China under Grant No. 2024YFA1408604 and the National Natural Science Foundation of China under Grants No. 12047503 and No. 12447103.
-P. Z. is supported by Project 12325501 of the National Natural Science Foundation of China.
-Y. D. and S. H. are supported by the National Natural Science Foundation of China under Grants No. 12275263, the Innovation Program for Quantum Science and Technology under Grant No. 2021ZD0301900, and the Natural Science Foundation of Fujian Province of China under Grant No. 2023J02032.
-Z. Y. is supported by the National Natural Science Foundation of China under Grants No. 12304288 and No. 12247101.
+K.~C. and X.~C. are supported by the National Key Research and Development Program of China under Grant No.\ 2024YFA1408604 and the National Natural Science Foundation of China under Grants No.\ 12474245 and No.\ 12447103.
+P.~Z. is supported by Project 12325501 of the National Natural Science Foundation of China.
+Y.~D. and S.~H. are supported by the National Natural Science Foundation of China under Grants No.\ 12275263, the Quantum Science and Technology-National Science and Technology Major Project Grant No.\ 2021ZD0301900, and the Natural Science Foundation of Fujian Province of China under Grant No.\ 2023J02032.
+Z.~Y. is supported by the National Natural Science Foundation of China under Grants No.\ 12304288 and No.\ 12247101.